 Creation of protected areas

-In these national parks important Critically Endangered chimpanzee populations will be protected, besides many other endangered species.
+In these national parks important Critically Endangered wild western chimpanzee populations will be protected, besides many other endangered species.
 The creation of new protected areas contributes to the national goal of Liberia to protect 30% of their remaining forest by 2030.
 The same holds for Guinea and their official goal to place 15% of the terrestrial surfaces under protection by 2020.
-We would like to thank the Forestry Development Authority in Liberia and the "Office Guinéen de Parcs et Réserves" in Guinea for their great partnerships with WCF, without them these protected areas would not exist.
+We would like to thank the Forestry Development Authority in Liberia and the "Office Guinéen des Parcs Nationaux et Réserves de Faune" in Guinea for their great partnerships with WCF, without them these protected areas would not exist.

 Press release - creation of the Moyen-Bafing National Park in 2021 [pdf]